MobileAir/predictive-ai/README.md

 The model corrently predicts for one day in advance.
 It would be nice to predict further into the future, though I get the feeling that if that was possible, someone might have beat me to it!

-Thanks again to the McGill AI society for a great course and stellar support.
+Thanks again to the McGill AI society for a great course